 I acknowledge that there is a lot anyone knows only because people studied insects which have been killed to make pinned or preserved displays, or insects which have been placed in contrived experimental conditions.
 What I know now depends on scientists engaging in practices that I don't want to opt into.
-That is why I link to the resources I've used to test my hypotheses and relate what I've seen to established knowledge about insects.
-As someone who doesn't have any goals or deadlines regarding this stuff (I'm just bugwatching for my own interest), I ask myself: What kind of questions need answers, and to what end?
-What more would I need to understand about insects which can only be understood if I snuff out an insect's life, or torture ki in a contraption to test ki's reactions?
-There is a lot I can know by looking without touching.
+That is why I link to the resources I've used.
+I continue to use them to relate what I observe to established knowledge about insects.
+I do not have any goals or deadlines with respect to insect watching, so for furthering my understanding, I will look but not touch.
+There is a lot that can be understood that way.

 If you have a hunch about why insects are behaving as they do, can you find out without interfering with them?
 Can you live with not having that hunch confirmed?
 A controlled experiment expedites knowledge in a sense, reducing the amount of time you "have to" spend watching an animal to understand one particular thing about it.
-If you could take more time to watch insects where they are at, acting naturally, what more could you understand?
+If you could take more time to watch insects where they are at, acting naturally and choosing who to relate to, what more could you understand?
 Maybe the specific answer to one specific question isn't that important.

 Some insects seem unbothered or at least tolerant of my presence while observing.
 Sometimes, they seem too occupied with feeding or grooming to care.
 Other times, they realize I am there and respond by moving out of view or communicating displeasure or a threat.
 Ladybugs and other beetles often run, purposefully scuttling to the underside of a leaf where I cannot see.
 Bees feeding on flowers will fly away and occasionally fly at my face.
 A good crisp photo of an insect is a nice thing, but disrupting insects to the point where they have to waste energy fleeing/fighting you is not worth it.